tomludlow2/monzo_api/README.md

 - Similarly to ```new_transactions.php``` and other files above, you can pass: ```?format=json|page & store=0|1```
 - This then calls the same ```generate_transaction_table.php``` as before, to generate a table, or returns the json

+**all_transactions.php**
+- This function queries monzo for the entirity of a user's transactions
+- This can only be done within the first 5 minutes of authorising access to the account
+- You will receive a permissions issue if it is outside this window
+- You can pass ```?format=json|page``` to dictate if it displays the transactions
+- Note that it will automatically store all these transactions in the transactions table.
+- This then calls the same ```generate_transaction_table.php``` as before, to generate a table, or returns the json

 **setup_feed_item.php**
 - This file allows the user to create a Feed Item in their feed which will display alongside other transactions